-We establish a lawful basis for processing data and ensure that any data we are responsible for managing has a written lawful basis approved by the DPO.
-The lawful basis for each of our data assets is documented in order to provide clarity and transparency.
-At least one of the following conditions applies wherever we process personal data:
+We must establish a lawful basis for processing data.
+Ensure that any data you are responsible for managing has a written lawful basis approved by the DPO.
+It is your responsibility to check the lawful basis for any data you are working with and ensure all of your actions comply the lawful basis.
+At least one of the following conditions must apply whenever we process personal data: